jentery/cspt500/_pages/policies.md

 Below are the policies for the seminar.

 ## Late Submissions
-Barring exceptional circumstances, I will not accept your portfolios after the due date.
-Belated entries in your notebook will negatively influence your final mark.
-Since entries are intended to build upon each other, I recommend that you do not fall behind on them.
+Barring exceptional circumstances, I will not accept your response papers after the due date.
+Belated papers will negatively influence your final mark.
 Also, I will not comment on entries submitted after the due date.
-Of note, the presentation can only occur during the final meeting of the semester.

 ## Absences
 Weekly attendance in graduate courses is expected.
-If you must be absent from a course for a serious reason, then you should contact me before the missed class and explain why you will not be in attendance.
+If you must be absent from a course for a serious reason, then you should contact me before the missed class.
 Cases of continuous, unexplained absence will result in a penalty to your grade or your ineligibility to complete the course.
 Attendance and active participation in discussions and workshops are part of fulfilling the course requirements.
-I will notify the Graduate Adviser if you have three or more unwarranted absences.

 ## Laptops
 Laptops are welcome in (but not required for) the seminar.